kataup/cypress-course-for-beginners/lessons/lesson-4/EN-lesson.md

 - **Handling JSON in Cypress Tests:**
   - Mocking API responses with JSON.
   - Parsing and utilizing JSON data within tests.
-- **Interacting with the DOM in Tests:**
-  - Selecting and asserting DOM elements.
-  - Simulating user interactions through DOM manipulation.

 ---